Arrangement for smooth conduct of 2021 WASSCE followed - WAEC

 The West African Examination Council (WAEC) says all arrangements for the smooth conduct of this year’s West African Senior School Certificate Examination (WASSCE) have been followed.

-According to her, security arrangements were beefed up to ensure the success of the examination.
+According her, security arrangements were beefed up to ensure the success of the examination.

 Speaking at a press conference in Accra on the update on the conduct of 2021 WASSCE for School Candidates, Mrs Addy-Lamptey said the council had received tip-offs from some concerned citizens about some teachers, who have hatched plans to collect monies to enable candidates to cheat during the examinations.